C-HernanG/C-HernanG/README.md

 ## 🙋🏽‍♂️ About Me...

-Hey, I’m Carlos, a Computer Engineering student at the University of Murcia.
 I’m passionate about tech, especially software development and artificial intelligence.
 I’ve got solid skills in programming languages like Java, Python, and C++, along with experience in full-stack development.
 I’m also diving deep into machine learning and intelligent system design, which I find super exciting.

 I enjoy tackling complex problems and coming up with practical solutions, and I’m always up for a challenge.
 I’m good at communicating ideas clearly and working with others, and I adapt quickly to new situations.
 I’m constantly looking for opportunities to learn, grow, and apply my skills in real-world projects.